 If your application was made online, you will be able to track your passport with the postal service, using the tracking number you were given when you applied.
 If you have been informed that your passport has been dispatched for post more than 4 weeks ago and you still have not received it, please contact the Customer Support Hub.

 Q: What is the status of my application for Foreign Birth Registration?

-Applications that have been sent to the FBR Office in Ireland have been securely held and will be processed in strict date order upon resumption of services.
-At present, due to the complex nature of the Foreign Birth Registration it takes at least 18 months to process a completed Foreign Birth Registration application and this processing time has been increased due to Covid-19 related suspensions.
+Applications that have been sent to the FBR Office in Ireland have been securely held and are being processed in date order.
+At present, due to the complex nature of the Foreign Birth Registration it takes at least 18 months to process a completed Foreign Birth Registration applicatio.
+This processing time has been increased due to Covid-19 related suspensions.

 All FBR applications are being processed directly by Dublin.
 As such, any queries regarding the status or processing of a Foreign Birth Registration should be directed to the FBR web chat.
 You will be contacted directly by the FBR Office in Dublin when your certificate is ready.
 Please note that the Embassy cannot provide further updates on FBR applications at this time.

 For guidance on visa questions, please refer to the Embassy's visa section.